 For LyraFit, Open Stretch, Handstands & Beginner Contortion classes, we recommend wearing leggings, a tank top and socks.

 A one hour PoleFit session includes a thorough warm up, core conditioning and cool down however the main class component involves learning different “pole skills” which are later linked and developed into a mini combination or routine.
 “Pole skills” learnt depend on the level undertaken and vary from learning how to spin, climb or hang.
 To ensure muscular strength and balance are achieved and maintained, pole skills are practiced using both sides of the body.
 Courses are conducted with an emphasis on technique, safe practice and with the desire to educate students on correct muscle use.

 How do students advance from one level to the next?

-Our progressive courses allow students to commence at an introductory level (level 1) and work towards reaching new heights in the more advanced levels.
-There are no exams at the end of a ten week program however students are guided individually by their instructor and given goals to strive towards.
+Our progressive courses allow students to commence at an introductory level (5 week beginners or level 1) and work towards reaching new heights in the more advanced levels.
+There are no scary exams at the end of a ten week program, however students are guided individually by their instructor and given core skills to strive towards.
 Students who attend 80% or more of their course will receive a certificate of completion.
 Please note that not receiving a certificate doesn't mean you can't progress to the next level.
 Progressing to the next level is based on how competent each student feels with the set core skills in their completed level.

 When do classes run?

 Classes run seven days a week.
-Students can use their class pass towards a pole class suitable to their ability or towards an any Enhancement class on the timetable.
+Students can use their class pack towards a pole class suitable to their ability or towards an any Enhancement classes on the timetable.
 A regular weekly pole lesson will allow your body to increase tone, build strength and develop muscle memory.
 You'll really notice a difference by the end of the term.